im7mortal/prettybenchcmp/README.md

 1) If file doesn't exist.
 It create file.
 Do first benchmark and write it to file.

-2)  If file was inited.
+2)  If file was initiated.
 It clear file and write current benchmark

 3) If file has history